neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 Ethernet control surfaces have an LED indicator on the rear panel next to the Ethernet cable jack.
 This LED indicates if an Ethernet connection is active.

 * Check the rear panel of your control surface to make sure an Ethernet cable is connected.
 * Check the rear panel of your control surface to make sure the LED indicator at the Ethernet connector indicates activity.
-If the LED does not indicate activity, then there are several possible probelms:
+If the LED does not indicate activity, then there are several possible problems:
     * The Ethernet cable is faulty.
 Try using a different cable.
     * The Ethernet cable is not connected at both ends.
     * The control surface hardware has an issue.